boscoh/hollow/README.md

 ### (c) 2025, Bosco Ho and Franz Gruswitz

-Hollow generates fake atoms that identifies voids, pockets, channels and depressions in a protein structure specified in the PDB format.
+Hollow generates fake atoms that identifies voids, pockets, channels and depressions in a protein structure specified in a PDB/mmCIF file.

 This version 2.0 (Jun 2025):
 - fully Python 3